Phyllotreta striolata

 Behavior

-Strong positive with action spectrum peaking at 350–430 nm ( light); sensitivity shifts diurnally with reduced short-wavelength response in afternoon/evening. jump when disturbed using enlarged hind legs.
+Strong positive with action spectrum peaking at 350–430 nm (blue light); sensitivity shifts diurnally with reduced short-wavelength response in afternoon/evening. jump when disturbed using enlarged hind legs.
 Congregates on leaf surfaces to feed.
 Parasitized adults emerge earlier from sites than unparasitized individuals.
 Adults attracted to plants through olfactory and visual cues; feeding discrimination does not always match attraction responses.

 Ecological Role